 - 2.1.
 Terms Generally.
 The definitions of terms herein shall apply equally to the singular and plural forms of the terms defined.
 Whenever the context may require, any pronoun shall include the corresponding masculine, feminine and neuter forms.
 The words "include", "includes" and "including" shall be deemed to be followed by the phrase "without limitation".
-Unless the context requires otherwise (i) any definition of or reference to any agreement, instrument or other document herein shall be construed as referring to such agreement, instrument or other document herein shall be construed as referring to such agreement, supplements or modifications set forth therein or herein), (ii) references to any law, constitution, statute, treaty, regulation, rule or ordinance, including any section or other part thereof, shall refer to it as amended from time to time and shall include any successor thereof, (iii) reference to a person shall means an individual, partnership, corporation, limited liability company, association, trust, unincorporated organization, or a government or agency or political subdivision thereof, (iv) the words "herein", "hereof" and "hereunder", and words of similar import, shall be construed to refer to the Plan in its entirety and not to any particular provision hereof and (v) all references herein to Sections to the Plan. - 2.2.
+Unless the context requires otherwise (i) any definition of or reference to any agreement, instrument or other document herein shall be construed as referring to such agreement, instrument or other document as from time to time amended, restated, supplemented or otherwise modified (subject to any restrictions on such amendments, restatements, supplements or modifications set forth therein or herein), (ii) references to any law, constitution, statute, treaty, regulation, rule or ordinance, including any section or other part thereof, shall refer to it as amended from time to time and shall include any successor thereof, (iii) reference to a person shall means an individual, partnership, corporation, limited liability company, association, trust, unincorporated organization, or a government or agency or political subdivision thereof, (iv) the words "herein", "hereof" and "hereunder", and words of similar import, shall be construed to refer to the Plan in its entirety and not to any particular provision hereof and (v) all references herein to Sections shall be construed to refer to Sections to the Plan. - 2.2.
 Defined Terms.
 The following terms shall have the meanings ascribed to them in this Section 2: - 2.2.1.
 "Affiliate" shall have the meaning assigned thereto in Rule 405 of Regulation C under the Securities Act.
-For the purpose of Options granted pursuant to 102 Awards, "Affiliate" shall also mean an "employing company" within the meaning of Section 102(a) of the Ordinance. - 2.2.2 "Applicable Law" shall mean any applicable law, rule, regulation, statute, pronouncement, policy, interpretation, judgment, order or decree of any federal, provincial, state or local governmental, regulatory or adjudicative authority or agency, of any jurisdiction, and the rules and regulations of any stock exchange or trading system on which the Company's shares are then traded or listed.
+For the purpose of Options granted pursuant to 102 Awards, "Affiliate" shall also mean an "employing company" within the meaning of Section 102(a) of the Ordinance. - 2.2.2.
+"Applicable Law" shall mean any applicable law, rule, regulation, statute, pronouncement, policy, interpretation, judgment, order or decree of any federal, provincial, state or local governmental, regulatory or adjudicative authority or agency, of any jurisdiction, and the rules and regulations of any stock exchange or trading system on which the Company's shares are then traded or listed.